Kate, Princess of Wales, says she has cancer and is undergoing chemotherapy - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-LONDON (AP) — Kate, the Princess of Wales, has cancer and is undergoing chemotherapy, she said Friday in a stunning announcement that follows weeks of speculation about her health and whereabouts.
+LONDON (AP) — Kate, the Princess of Wales, has cancer and is undergoing chemotherapy, she said Friday in a stunning announcement that followed weeks of speculation about her health and whereabouts.

-Her condition was disclosed in a video message recorded Wednesday in Windsor and broadcast Friday, coming after relentless speculation on social media ever since she was hospitalized in January for unspecified abdominal surgery.
+The princess disclosed her condition in a video message recorded Wednesday in Windsor and broadcast Friday.
+It came after relentless speculation on social media ever since January, when she was hospitalized for unspecified abdominal surgery.

-Kate asked for “time, space and privacy” while she is treated for an unspecified type of cancer, which was discovered after her surgery.
+Kate asked for “time, space and privacy” while she is treated for an unspecified type of cancer that was discovered after what she described as “major” surgery.

+Wearing a casual striped sweater and jeans, Kate sat on a wooden bench in front of a lawn dotted with daffodils.
+The flowers, which bloom in early spring, are often used as a symbol of hope for people fighting cancer.

 “I am well,” she said.
 “I am getting stronger every day by focusing on the things that will help me heal.”

-Kate, 42, hadn’t been seen publicly since Christmas until video surfaced this week of her with her husband, Prince William, heir to the throne, walking from a farm shop near their Windsor home.
+Kate, 42, hadn’t been seen publicly since Christmas until video surfaced this week of her with her husband, Prince William, heir to the throne.
+It showed them walking from a shop that sells produce grown on the royal family’s Windsor estate.

 The news is another jolt for the royal family since the announcement last month that King Charles III was being treated for an unspecified type of cancer that was discovered while undergoing a procedure for a benign enlarged prostate.

 Charles said he is “so proud of Catherine for her courage in speaking as she did,” according to a statement released by Buckingham Palace.
-He had remained in the “closest contact with his beloved daughter-in-law” in the past weeks.
+The king, who received prostate treatment in the same hospital and at the same time Kate had her surgery, remained in the “closest contact with his beloved daughter-in-law” in the past weeks.

+The king and Queen Camilla “will continue to offer their love and support to the whole family through this difficult time,” the palace said.

-Kensington Palace had given little detail about Kate’s condition beyond saying it wasn’t cancer-related, the surgery was successful and recuperation would keep the princess away from public duties until April.
-Kate said it had been thought that her condition was non-cancerous until tests revealed the diagnosis.
+Before Friday, Kensington Palace had given little detail about Kate’s condition beyond saying it wasn’t cancer-related, the surgery was successful and recuperation would keep the princess away from public duties until April.
+Kate said it had been thought that her condition was non-cancerous until post-surgery tests revealed the diagnosis.

 “This of course came as a huge shock, and William and I have been doing everything we can to process and manage this privately for the sake of our young family,” she said.

-Kate said it had taken her time to recover from major surgery before starting preventative treatment, which she said was in the early stages.
+Kate said it had taken her time to recover from the surgery before starting “preventative” treatment, which she said was in the early stages.

-“Preventive chemotherapy after surgery is given to reduce the risk of the cancer coming back in the future — a bit like mopping a floor with bleach when you’ve spilt something on it, chemotherapy kills any spilt cells,” said Professor Andrew Beggs, a senior clinical fellow at the University of Birmingham.
+Dr. Shivan Sivakumar, associate professor in oncology at the University of Birmingham, said it’s unclear what the princess meant by “preventative” chemotherapy but he presumed that it’s what is known as “adjuvant” chemotherapy in the medical profession.

+“This is chemotherapy after an operation to prevent recurrence,” he said.
+“This is to attempt to destroy any circulating cancer cells.”

 Kate said it has been “an incredibly tough couple of months” for her family.
 She said it had taken time to tell her three children Prince George, Princess Charlotte and Prince Louis in a way “appropriate for them” and reassure them she will be OK.

-The news comes after the start of the Easter holidays, which will shield the children from media coverage of the news.
+The announcement came after the start of the Easter holidays, which will shield the children from media coverage of the news.

 British Prime Minister Rishi Sunak said in a statement that Kate “has shown tremendous bravery.”
 He added: “In recent weeks she has been subjected to intense scrutiny and has been unfairly treated by certain sections of the media around the world and on social media.”